MiguelAlho/PcBootstrap/README.md

 ### 2 - Install Applications and Tools

-Download the following script and and save it somewhere as `bootstrap.cmd`.
+Download the following script and and save it somewhere as `cleaninstall.ps1`.

 ```
 insert git url here